DanilaNova/DanilaNova/README.md

 - 👋 Hi, I’m @DanilaNova
-- 👀 I’m interested in OpenComputers/ComputerCraft
+- 👀 I’m interested in Screeps
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning Javascript
 - 📫 You can reach me on Discord: Venin#6633

 <!---